doncicuto/openuem-server-deb-installer/README.md

 - Database

 The installer will offer to generate the required digital certificates.
 The database is required and must be running.

+## How to create the package

+dpkg-deb --build ./openuem-server_0.1.0_all